 If the coat is matted and your dog is already distressed by grooming, you may have no option but to ask a vet nurse to clip off the coat.

 This will be done humanely, using a sedative sufficient to render the dog unconscious.
 It won’t be an attractive groom, but it will make your dog feel better.
 This page shows examples of a dog clip so you don’t get a nasty surprise.

 If you can once again attend a groomer, the key is gentleness, patience and regularity.
 Talk to a groomer about the problem first, and make sure they are happy to help.

 Do only as much as your dog can tolerate with each visit, even if for the first few visits all you are doing is getting your dog accustomed to the clippers again.

 Supply plenty of treats and don’t be tempted to do too much too quickly.
 Progress is in slow steps but setbacks can take you right back to the start.

 Which Local Dog Groomers Do We Recommend?

-Our experience tells us that this grooming salon provides a high quality service with few problems.
-Have a look at their Facebook page for examples of what a real groom can look like.
+Our experience tells us that these three local grooming salons provides a high quality service with few problems.
+Have a look at their Facebook pages for examples of what a real groom can look like.

 If there is another grooming salon you prefer please let us know.